h2oai/h2o4gpu/README.md

 compatibility and scikit-learn CPU algorithm capability.
 The python module is to be used as a drop-in-replacement for scikit-learn that has the full functionality of sklearn's CPU algorithms.
-Functions and classes will be gradually overriden by GPU-enabled algorithms (unless n_gpu=0 is set and we have no CPU algorithm except scikit-learn's).
+Functions and classes will be gradually overridden by GPU-enabled algorithms (unless n_gpu=0 is set and we have no CPU algorithm except scikit-learn's).
 The CPU algorithms and code initially will be sklearn, but gradually those may be replaced by faster open-source codes like those in Intel